NME-rahul/Home-Assistance/README.md

     read_write_SDcard():
       Sense_carrier();
       if(!error):
-        then read/write data as well as the buffer if write_buffer is available:
+        then read/write data as well as the buffer and set buffer as 0 if write_buffer is available:
           then write;
         if read_buffer is available: